-It always seems Google Grants — giving $10,000 USD/month in Google ad credits to any non-profit, to use to support their cause — is a great way for Google to give back and help those non-profits who most need it.
+It always seems Google Grants is a great way for Google to give back and help those non-profits who most need it.
+Google Grants give 10,000 USD/month in Google ad credits to any non-profit, to use to support their cause.

-And with such a photo on their featured page, how can your heart not go about and want to help?
+And with a photo like this on their featured page, how can your heart not want to help?

 Recently, I decided to look into the details to see if it makes sense for some clients, and then I had a conversation about it with a great PPC who works with lots of non-profits and has used it.

-The result: while great in theory, the specific requirements make campaigns so near-impossible to comply with that, in practice, it makes it impossible for any non-profit to comply and then, for the ones that can or do comply, it is very difficult to spend more than a tiny amount of the budget per month.
+While great in theory, in practice, the specific requirements make campaigns near-impossible to comply with.
+For the ones that can or do comply, it is very difficult to spend more than a tiny amount of the budget per month.
 You’ll have to spend dozens of hours of PPC time to spend at most a few hundred dollars per month.
-Is it really worth it?
+Is it worth it?

-- A 5% click through rate on the account level.
-If this isn’t met for 2 consecutive months, your account is de-activated (and you can re-apply to see if you can be re-instated.)
+- Have a 5% click-through rate on the account level.
+If this isn’t met for 2 consecutive months, your account is de-activated (and you can re-apply to see if you can be re-instated).

-- Must be shown in the specific location of your group, so you can’t raise awareness outside your immediate vicinity.
+- Show ads in the specific location of your group, so you can’t raise awareness outside your immediate vicinity.

 - Get at least one conversion per month, and the conversions can’t be things like time on site or page visits, but must be more actionable like form fill-outs.

-- No single-word keywords, so you can’t target people interested in your issue, generally.
+- Not use single-word keywords, so you can’t target people interested in your issue, generally.

-- No generic keywords, like category names, like “best videos” or “cool apps.”
+- Not use generic keywords, like category names, like “best videos” or “cool apps.”

-- No keywords with a quality score of below 2.
+- Not use keywords with a quality score of below 2.

-- No–gasp–display campaigns.
+- Not use display campaigns.
 Search only.
 So you can’t raise awareness or brand yourselves via display ads.

-It reminds me of one too many people I know, of nameless genders, who are perennially single and then complain, when euphemisms removed, “Why is it so hard to find a [insert word for a person of the gender to whom this person is attracted]?
-My only requirements are that she/he have at least $100 million in the bank, has won at least two Nobel prizes, was featured as one of the Sexiest People In The World, is a nice and kind person, and of course, above all, is madly and deeply in love with me.”
+It reminds me of one too many people I know who are perennially single and then complain, “Why is it so hard to find a [insert word for a person of the gender to whom this person is attracted]?
+My only requirements are that she/he have at least $100 million in the bank, has won at least two Nobel prizes, was featured as one of the Sexiest People In The World, is a nice and kind person, and is madly and deeply in love with me.”
 Umm, good luck with that!

 What makes these standards even more difficult is the 2 consecutive months and then cancellation detail.
-Perhaps a truly awesome PPC could achieve all of this–but even he-or-she couldn’t do it without tweaking, trial and error, learning.
+Perhaps a truly awesome PPC could achieve all of this.
+But even he/she couldn’t do it without tweaking, trial and error, learning.
 And that is measured in months.
 So one month with a warning, to get it all in order?
-Unclear to me if that’s even possible, unless you have the most limited and tiny campaign imaginable.
+It’s unclear to me if that’s even possible unless you have the most limited and tiny campaign imaginable.

 All of this implies to me that these impossible standards are by design.
-They’re too clever for it to be accidental; not to mention that it’s unclear to me even if accidents even exist.
-Google, it feels like, is trying to do great marketing and show the world it’s helping people, while setting up near-impossible standards so that few, if any, can fully actually get the help that they need.
+They’re too clever for it to be accidental.
+It feels like Google is trying to do great marketing and show the world it’s helping people while setting up near-impossible standards so that few can get the help that they need.